amanreasoned

 Go Concurrency 2.5 - Patterns and Idioms | Fan Out Fan In

 So far we have discussed how Pipelines pattern can be leveraged to re-use and compose programs together.
 But what if I told you that we can leverage performance/speed gains by utilising Pipelines to process streams in parallel?
 Isn’t that the general idea of concurrency?
 Let’s do a simple program to find prime numbers and then let’s compare it with its Fan Out Fan In equivalent.
+I am going to use testing package in this case to benchmark performance and compare them later.

 Published on Mon, February 5, 2024